iliketurtles83/iliketurtles83/README.md

 - 👋 Hi, I’m @iliketurtles83
 - 👀 I like data, movies, music, video games, overthrowing kingdoms
-- 🌱 I’m currently learning data science
+- 🌱 I’m learning about data science and video games
 - 💞️ I’m looking to collaborate on anything related to what i like
-- 📫 How to reach me: make an X on the window and shine a light on it
+- 📫 How to reach me: kivimae [at] gmail

 <!---
 iliketurtles83/iliketurtles83 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.